-This report contains crime statistics that have been compiled from the 2020 calendar year and the two previous years.
-The statistics reported in Section 16.02 have been compiled from data collected from three reporting sources: (1) UMBPD, (2) the Baltimore Police Department (BPD), and (3) University of Maryland, Baltimore (UMB) campus security authorities (non-police).
+This report contains crime statistics that have been compiled from the 2021 calendar year and the two previous years.
+The statistics reported in Section 16.02 have been compiled from data collected from the following reporting sources: (1) UMBPD, (2) the Baltimore Police Department (BPD), (3) University of Maryland, Baltimore (UMB) campus security authorities (non-police), and (4) any other law enforcement agency with jurisdiction over an off-campus location.

 Crime statistics gathered by UMBPD are collected and reported on an annual/calendar year basis.
 Crime statistics for "public property" on each table have been collected from BPD crime data.
 UMB campus security authorities (Section 9.04) convey "reportable crimes" using the Clery Incident Report Form available at www.umaryland.edu/police.
 Click on "Clery Report" and then "Clery Incident Report Form" to locate this form.
-Any reportable crime made to a campus security authority can also be immediately transmitted to UMBPD via fax machine or campus mail.
+Any reportable crime made to a campus security authority can also be immediately transmitted to UMBPD via email, fax, or campus mail.